Massillon, OH Employment Law Attorneys

 We fight for justice in Stark County

 If you believe your rights were violated at work, contact us.
 We can help.
-We offer a free case evaluation with one of our experienced employment law attorneys.
-That attorney will answer all of your questions and explain the employment laws that apply to your circumstances.
+We offer a free case evaluation with a member of our legal team who can answer all of your questions and explain the employment laws that apply to your circumstances.
 We conduct case evaluations on the phone, for your convenience.

 Nilges Draher LLC

 Ohio state and federal laws governing wrongful termination, discrimination and other employment law matters are complex.
 They dictate where you can file your claim, when you have to file your claim, and the relief you can ask for, among other things.
 There are also a number of factors to consider when assessing your claim and determining the best evidence to support your claim.
 Chances are your employer has hired expensive lawyers to defend its interests.
 They are not concerned with your interests.
 But we are.

 The sooner you take action, the better.
 Employment laws have strict deadlines called statutes of limitations that require you to file your claim within a certain period of time.
 For example, some have a 90-day deadline and some have a 6-year deadline.
 In addition, the passage of time may present other challenges, such as lost or destroyed evidence.